⚠️

 Scale Phase — Model C or E (3% Turnover or Hybrid)

-With 12–18 months of turnover data and operator relationships established, renegotiate to Model C (3%) or Model E (Hybrid).
+With 12–18 months of turnover data established, renegotiate to Model C (3%) or Model E (Hybrid).
 Extend coverage to offshore operators via BGT enforcement.
 Target: TZS 7.53B–12.81B per year.
-Evaluate data partner candidates and issue RFP for Exclusive Data Partnership (Model F tender round).
+Issue RFP for Exclusive Data Partnership (Model F).

 Phase 3 · 2027+ · Year 3 Onwards